KETX (TV)

-KETX was a television station on channel 19 at Tyler, Texas, that operated between September 1953 and October 1954.
+KETX (channel 19) was a television station in Tyler, Texas, United States, which operated between September 1953 and October 1954.
 It was the first television station in East Texas and the first UHF station in the entire state; however, its operation was fraught with technical and financial difficulties, and the coming of a VHF station, KLTV, was an existential threat to the smaller UHF outlet, causing its closure.

 History

 Jacob A. Newborn applied for a television station on channel 19 in Tyler in November 1952.
 Newborn also owned KBMT at Beaumont and held a permit to build a station in Gadsden, Alabama.
 Plans for the station included studios in Tyler and Longview as well as a larger studio at the transmitter near Gladewater.
-Facility construction climaxed in July with the deliveries of the transmitter and the antenna; a month before, the two-story transmitter and studio building at Gladewater had been erected in just three days.
+Facility construction began in July with the deliveries of the transmitter and the antenna.
+A month before, the two-story transmitter and studio building at Gladewater were completed in just three days.

-Limited programs began to air on September 19, 1953, though the station telecast at low power for more than a month upon signing on.
+Limited programs began to air on September 19, 1953, though at low power for more than a month upon signing on.
 As the first station in Tyler, it immediately was reported to have picked up affiliations with all networks, though it was a non-interconnected affiliate.
 Even though Tyler was on the network coaxial cable that ran from Dallas to Shreveport, the networks did not want to connect a station there until it could reach 20,000 TV homes.
-It would not be until January 3, 1954, that KETX joined CBS by airing network shows on film, alongside NBC and DuMont; the move came with expanded operating hours.
+It would not be until January 3, 1954, that KETX joined CBS by airing network shows on film, along with NBC and DuMont leading to expanded operating hours.